 The trolley routes were later expanded to include more businesses on Main Street, Pacific Street and the Lakeside RV Park.

-Today, there are 13 stops throughout downtown and three trolleys that operate in a continuous loop.
+Today, there are 13 stops throughout downtown.

 Finally, A Name